menu

 Demographics

-The education level of Pleasanton - Mound City citizens is a little higher than the average for US cities and towns: 22.20% of adults in Pleasanton - Mound City have at least a bachelor's degree.
+The citizens of Pleasanton - Mound City are slightly better educated than the national average of 21.84% for all cities and towns, with 22.39% of adults in Pleasanton - Mound City having a bachelor's degree or advanced degree.

 The people who call Pleasanton - Mound City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pleasanton - Mound City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pleasanton - Mound City include German, Irish, English, French, and European.
+Important ancestries of people in Pleasanton - Mound City include German, Irish, English, European, and French.

 The most common language spoken in Pleasanton - Mound City is English.
 Other important languages spoken here include Italian and Polish.